TandoorRecipes/recipes/docs/features/external_recipes.md

 !!! success
     Currently only Nextcloud and Dropbox are supported.
 There are plans to add more provider

+!!! danger
+    In order for this application to retrieve data from external providers it needs to store authentication information.
+    Please use read only/separate accounts or app passwords wherever possible.
+    There are better ways to do this but they are currently not implemented

 A `Storage Backend` is a remote storage location where files are **read** from.
 To add a new backend click on `Storage Data` and then on `Storage Backends`.
 There click the plus button.